flonatel/statsd-cpp/README.md

 ### Performance ###
 Lets assume the following *prototype system*:
-A system with which handles about 5000 packages / sec.
+A system with which handles about 10.000 packages / sec.
 The packages are worked on, business decisions are made, some are thrown away - others are handled to the next process.
-In this example it is assumed that each process makes ten decisions - which gives 20 counter increments per packet and process.
+In this example it is assumed that each process makes 20 decisions - which gives 20 counter increments per packet and process.
 Additionally there are additional counters for queue lengths, timings and so on, which easily doubles the needed performance.

-This results in 5.000 * 20 * 10 * 2 = 2.000.000 events to count each
+This results in 10.000 * 20 * 10 * 2 = 4.000.000 events to count each
 second.

 ## Phase 1 ##